alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-15-poem-attributed-to-imam-abu-hanifah.md

 hijri: Muharram 27, 1442 AH
 lang: en
 source: Fatwas of the Permanent Committee no. 21285
-excerpt: "This poem is a lie against Imam Abu Hanifah.
+summary: "This poem is a lie against Imam Abu Hanifah.
 It is, thus, not permissible to attribute it to him."
 category: [fatwas,tawassul]
 muftis:
   chairman: